Image credit: ARB

 2) Dif lockers / Air lockers

-Several aftermarket brands offer air-operated dif lockers, and with the right setup you can use the same onboard compressor to both activate your lockers, and for connecting an air line to for inflating your tires.
+Several aftermarket brands offer air-operated diff lockers, and with the right setup, you can use the same onboard compressor to both activate your air lockers, and for connecting an airline to inflate your tires.
 If you’re considering lockers, this is worth investigating from the start; you could potentially save yourself from buying a portable unit now, only to replace it down the road.

 Inflation speed